manchukonda9/devOpsTwitter/README.md

   </ol>

 # About the Project
-User can signup and login into application.
+User can signup and login into application<br />
-User can view, tweet, edit and delete the tweets
+User can view, tweet, edit and delete the tweets<br />
-User is able to search for tweets using keywords
+User is able to search for tweets using keywords<br />
-Users are restricted from posting any offensive tweets.
+Users are restricted from posting any offensive tweets<br />
-User information such as Login credentials, tweets are stored in MongoDb Application is deployed in AWS using kubernetes and terraform.
+User information such as Login credentials, tweets are stored in MongoDb<br />
+Application is deployed in AWS using kubernetes and terraform<br />
+Monitered using Prometheus and Grafana<br />
+Application uses terrform for automation<br />
+Horizantal Pod Autoscaling is done<br />

 # Single command Deployement using Terraform (Automation)
 Pre-requisites